5 Reasons Why New Transportation Technology Will Change the World

 Our AWSM™ is connected to an AI engine that sends every warning or possible danger to the Damon cloud, which in turn, is always learning and improving its assessment of potential risks on the roads.
 If other ADAS’s begin to use AI and big data the same way as Damon’s AWSM™ does, the number of accidents on the roads will fall drastically.

 New Transportation Technology Means More Personalization

 Transportation technology is increasing vehicle personalization.
 This is especially true when it comes to electric motorcycles.

 ICE motorcycles are typically a uniform build.
 And while this is still the case for some electric motorcycles, a few bike brands are now switching gears.
 By using AI and big data, bikes are able to offer personalized riding experiences,unique to each individual.

 Damon has tackled this through Shift™, our adjustable ergonomics technology.
-Shift™ allows riders to switch between commuter and sport mode with four-point adjustability – all at a push of a button.
+Shift™ allows riders to adjust both their footpegs and handlebars while in motion – all at a push of a button.
 This works in tandem with Damon’s cloud data collection and unlimited capacity to update and learn your riding habits and style.
-As a result, every time you go for a ride or elect to use Shift™, AI and big data is learning and adjusting to you as a rider.
+As a result, every time you go for a ride or elect to use Shift™, AI and big data are learning and adjusting to you as a rider.
 This makes your motorcycle safer and smarter.

 This is just one of the ways that new transportation technology has the capability to tailor vehicles to its owners.